-FPV goggles like this Eachine EV900 allow you to use your quadcopter’s on board FPV camera in order to get a first-person view when flying.
+FPV goggles like this Eachine EV900 allow you to use your quadcopter’s onboard FPV camera in order to get a first-person view when flying.
 Let’s discover other capabilities in our Eachine EV900 review.

 While most of the racing drones are equipped with 5.8G FPV and can be paired with any FPV goggles, DJI drones adopt proprietary wireless video transmission (Lightbridge and OcuSync) and they can be used only with DJI goggles.
-Eachine solved this incompatibility issue by adding HDMI input port to their EV 900 FPV goggles.
+Eachine solved this incompatibility issue by adding an HDMI input port to their EV 900 FPV goggles.
 This way it can be conveniently used with FPV racing drones as well as with DJI drones like Phantom 4 and Mavic Pro.
 Through the HDMI In you can also connect other video sources such as video players or even your laptop.
-Honestly, I do not know how healthy it is for the eye to watch a full length movie though the EV900 headset, but it’s a nice feature to try.
+Honestly, I do not know how healthy it is for the eye to watch a full-length movie through the EV900 headset, but it’s a nice feature to try.

 Eachine EV900 FPV goggles review

 The EV900 comes in a nice hard case which induces the feeling that we are dealing with a premium class product.
-Eachine includes the following accessories: power adapter, USB charging cable, JST power cable, VIDEO out cable for DVR, micro HDMI cable and two antennas (K-loverleaves Omni and StingPad panel).
+Eachine includes the following accessories: power adapter, USB charging cable, JST power cable, VIDEO out cable for DVR, micro HDMI cable, and two antennas (K-loverleaves Omni and StingPad panel).
 Furthermore, there are included a cleaning cloth and a nose sticker.

 Being a box goggles, I expected to be bigger and heavier.
 In order to make the goggles smaller, Eachine tilled the 5″ LCD screen.
 The image is projected towards your eyes through a mirror and magnifier lens.
 It is fairly light (about 330g), which is important for long time usage.

 According to the manufacturer’s specs, the built-in 2400 mAh battery allows about 2 hours of continuous working time.
-Thanks to the external power connector, it can work also through external power bank.
+Thanks to the external power connector, it can work also through an external power bank.

 All the buttons and the 2 antenna connectors are located on top of the EV900 goggles.
-While on left side there are 2 buttons (Menu/Source and Search), on the right side there are located 3 buttons (Power ON/OFF, CH+ and Band+).
+While on the left side there are 2 buttons (Menu/Source and Search), on the right side there are located 3 buttons (Power ON/OFF, CH+, and Band+).
 Mini HDMI and AV ports are found on the left side of the headset.